UQ-RCC/xnat/src/content/docs/user-guides/managing-data/downloading-data/download-scan.md

 ---
 title: Download Scan
-description: Downloading induvidual Scans using the XNAT UI
+description: Download a single scan, or several at once with Bulk Actions, from a session in the XNAT web interface
 ---

-Induvidual scans can be downloaded from the Sessions page
+Individual scans can be downloaded from the Sessions page.

 ![Download scan from session](./download-scan/downloading-data-scan-1.png)